Columbia Engineering Internship Fund

 Columbia Engineering Internship Fund Committee begins accepting applications.

-Application deadline - all applications for the Columbia Engineering Internship Fund 2013 program must be submitted through the online application and supporting documents must be submitted in full to LionSHARE by 11:59 pm.
-Incomplete applications will not be considered.
+Final application deadline - all applications for the Columbia Engineering Internship Fund 2017 program must be submitted through the online application by 11:59pm.

 Applicants will be notified of their status in the program (accepted or declined).